gonzalocasas/Specifications/docs/router.md

 ## Role

-The router's role is straightforward; It has to transfer packet coming from an emitter to the right recipient.
+The router's role is straightforward; It has to transfer packets coming from an emitter to the right recipient.
 The emitter and the recipient could be either:

 - A gateway and a broker